ahasan-suncor/EAUtilityFunctions/README.md

 ```

 ## Usage
 These functions were created in Jupyter notebooks using Azure Databricks.
+The cluster used was `10.4 LTS (includes Apache Spark 3.2.1, Scala 2.12) `.
 To use these functions, you can clone the repository and import the notebooks.

 ```git clone https://github.com/ahasan-suncor/EAUtilityFunctions.git```